MetaMask/metamask-monorepo-template/docs/package-migration-process-guide.md

 ### 3. Add the source repo to the ZenHub workspace repo filter so that its issues/PRs show up on the board

 ### **[PR#2]** 4.
-Align dependency versions and TypeScript, ESLint, Prettier configurations with the core monorepo
+Align dependency versions and TypeScript, ESLint, Prettier configurations with the metamask module template

 - If the dependency versions of the migration target are ahead of core, consider updating the core dependencies first.
-- Apply the configurations of the core monorepo to the source repo files.
+- Apply the configurations of the metamask module template to the source repo files.
   - Preserve any TypeScript compiler flags that are enabled in the source repo but not in core.
 - Resolve any errors or issues resulting from these changes.
 - [Example PR](https://github.com/MetaMask/eth-json-rpc-provider/pull/28)